heremaps/here-data-sdk-cpp/docs/dataservice-read-catalog-example.md

 * `GetChecksum`: Partition checksum.
 * `GetCompressedDataSize`: Returns the size of the compressed partition data.
-* `GetDataHandle`: Returns the handle that can be used by the `CatalogClient::GetData` function to retrieve the partition data.
+* `GetDataHandle`: Returns the handle that can be used by the `GetData` function to retrieve the partition data.
 * `GetDataSize`: Returns the size of the partition data.
 * `GetPartition`: Returns the partition Id.
 * `GetVersion`: Returns the latest catalog version for the partition.